Seasonal Itinerary

 At The Bug:

-We haven’t fully cleared the difficult Bug Loop Trail, but the trail to the swimming hole nearby will be open soon, but likely super cold until May.
+We haven’t fully cleared the difficult Bug Loop Trail, but the trail to the swimming hole is ** Best Right Now!

 Merced River Wild and Scenic Area:

+Swimming anywhere along the Merced River should be perfect through the summer.
+Look for beaches.
 From Briceburg Bridge upstream there is a single track trail for dogs or Mountain Bikes.
 You can also mountain bike or dirt bike up the Burma Grade going up steep right there to the valley top and beyond into Sierra National Forest.
 Or cycle downstream on the dirt road five miles long.
-At the end of that road is a nice wildflower walk to the North Fork of the Merced right now.
+At the end of that road is a wilderness walk to the North Fork of the Merced right now.
 It has mining remnants and a 30 foot waterfall.

 Wildflowers Trail Called Hite Cove: